ClickHouse/ClickHouse/docs/en/operations/clickhouse-keeper.md

 ## How to run

-`clickhouse-keeper` is bundled into `clickhouse-server` package, just add configuration of `<keeper_server>` and start clickhouse-server as always.
+`clickhouse-keeper` is bundled into `clickhouse-server` package, just add configuration of `<keeper_server>` and start ClickHouse Server as always.
 If you want to run standalone `clickhouse-keeper` you can start it in a similar way with:

 ```bash
 clickhouse-keeper --config /etc/your_path_to_config/config.xml --daemon